|Date of Birth||15 December 1949, Flat Creek, Missouri, USA|

 Mini Bio (1)

-Johnson was born in Flat Creek, Missouri, the son of a farmer and a beautician.
-As a kid he wanted to become a professional bowler.
+Johnson was born in Flat Creek, Missouri, the son Eva Lea (Wilson), a beautician, and Freddie Wayne Johnson, a farmer.
+As a kid, he wanted to become a professional bowler.
 Later, after a few brushes with the law at a young age, he discovered acting.
 After working on the stage for a while he ventured into films and television, but was not able to break into stardom despite, among other things, starring in the sci-fi cult classic A Boy and His Dog (1975).
 During the late 1960s and early 70s, Johnson had two short-lived marriages that were annulled; the names of his first two wives have never been made public.
 Tippi Hedren, Johnson's co-star in The Harrad Experiment (1973), allowed him to date her daughter Melanie Griffith despite the fact that she was only 14 and he was 22; the relationship culminated in a six-month marriage during 1976.
 In the 1980s he lived with actress Patti D'Arbanville and they had one son together.
 He remarried Griffith in 1989, but divorced in 1996 when she left him for Antonio Banderas.
 Johnson has been married to fifth wife Kelly Phleger since 1999, and they have three children together.

 Johnson starred in four failed TV pilots before landing his career-high role on "Miami Vice", which propelled him to superstardom.
 He directed four highly praised episodes of the show, one of them co-starring Melanie Griffith.
 He balanced his work on the series by appearing in the critically acclaimed TV film The Long Hot Summer (1985), an adaptation of the William Faulkner novel, and the film Sweet Hearts Dance (1988) with Susan Sarandon.
 After the series ended he focused solely on his film career.
 Although movies like Dead Bang (1989), The Hot Spot (1990) and Harley Davidson and the Marlboro Man (1991) did not fare well with the critics, quite a few of them have obtained a considerable cult following, with fans praising them as all being quality contributions to their genre.
 His film work has given Johnson the opportunity to work with legendary filmmakers like John Frankenheimer, Sidney Lumet and Dennis Hopper.